Pac-2 Champs? No. 21 Washington State tops No. 14 Oregon State 38-35

-Oregon State's DJ Uiagalelei tossed a 5-yard touchdown pass to tight end Jack Velling with 1:12 left to pull the Beavers within 38-35.
-The Cougars (4-0, 1-0) recovered the ensuing onside kick after a mad scramble for the ball.
+Oregon State’s DJ Uiagalelei tossed a 5-yard touchdown pass to tight end Jack Velling with 1:12 left to pull the Beavers within 38-35.
+The Cougars (4-0, 1-0) recovered the ensuing onside kick after a mad scramble for the ball, and once the final snap was taken, fans rushed the field like they did after Washington State beat Wisconsin two weeks ago.

 Ward, who entered third in the nation in passing yards and fourth in total offense, threw three of his four touchdown passes in the first half.
-He also had a 1-yard TD run.
+He also had a 1-yard TD run to continue his sizzling start to the season.

+“I’ll say it again: We belong,” said Washington State coach Jake Dickert, who hasn’t shied away from campaigning for his program that along with Oregon State has been left behind by the rest of the Pac-12.

+“This is one of those games that can really springboard your program to new places,” Dickert said.
+“The team really believes in what we have.”

-Washington State and Oregon State, left behind by their Pac-12 brethren, have formed a strong bond off the field as they search for a new conference home — or try to salvage the Pac-12 by recruiting new schools to join.
+The Cougars and Beavers have formed a strong bond off the field as they search for a new conference home — or try to salvage the Pac-12 by recruiting new schools to join.

 But once their mascots came out the tunnel together before the game, the good feelings ended.